Greenhouse Gases Released From The Burning of Fossil Fuels Have Reached Historically High Levels

 How can we benefit from the sun’s energy at night?

 Special bromine-based electrolytes for flow batteries developed by ICL allow the storage of solar energy economically and safely during the daytime, and consumption when needed.

 Bromine Flow Batteries: ICL’s Intensive R&D in Energy Storage Systems

 Over the past several years intensive R&D efforts in the industrial energy storage solutions sector have resulted in the development of batteries that store large amounts of energy.
 One promising storage solution is that of bromine flow batteries, and this is where ICL enters the story.

-Recent studies predict bromine-based flow batteries will become a significant factor in the world’s energy storage market over the coming decade.
+Recent studies predict that bromine-based flow batteries will become a significant factor in the world’s energy storage market over the coming decade.
 ICL’s Industrial Products division has developed unique bromine-based blends ideally suited to manufacture flow batteries.

 ICL uses advanced materials in an innovative way including bromine, phosphates, and high purity phosphoric acid in the energy storage industry to create more sustainable solutions for energy storage.

 Safer, Scalable Efficient Energy Storage

 Flow batteries based on bromine compounds produced by ICL have been proven to store energy for longer periods and more safely than common lithium-ion batteries.
 One of the main advantages of bromine flow batteries is that energy is stored as a liquid in separate tanks, unlike Li-ion batteries that store energy in the electrodes.
 This makes systems easily scalable should increased storage be required.
 The decoupling of energy and power enables high application versatility and flexible system design according to consumer needs.

 ICL’S Unique Chemical Blends for Bromine Based Energy Storage